False Advertising by Car dealerships

 If you have viewed an advertisement and have not purchased the vehicle you might have a claim.
 If you have viewed an advertisement or a specific price and purchased a similar or identical vehicle for a higher price it is much easier to demonstrate and measure the ascertainable loss.

-The basic concept underlying The Consumer Fraud Act pertaining to misleading or deceptive advertisements is that it attempts to prohibit advertising that is either deceptive or misleading or that has the capacity to mislead.
+The basic concept underlying The Consumer Fraud Act pertaining to misleading, false, fraudulent or deceptive advertisements is that it attempts to prohibit advertising that is either deceptive or misleading or that has the capacity to mislead.
 The New Jersey Consumer Fraud Act prohibits advertisements that might be true but have the capacity to mislead.
 There are also prohibitions against specific types of advertising statements or certain phrases.
 THE PRIMARY ISSUE IS WHETHER THERE IS THE CAPACITY TO MISLEAD.
 THE CONSUMER FRAUD ACT ATTEMPTS TO REDUCE BUSINESSES' ATTEMPTS TO MISLEAD AND DECEIVE.
 THE ACT ATTEMPTS TO LEVEL THE PLAYING FIELD SOMEWHAT.
 IT IS REMEDIAL LEGISLATION FOR THE CONSUMER'S BENEFIT.

 Another basic concept of the prohibitions of deceptive or misleading advertising is that consumers can potentially waste much of their time chasing down false or misleading advertisements, as well as spending money on those periodicals or publications in which those advertisements are contained.
 Both the advertisers and the state want credibility and the advertisements produced in this media.
 As an example, there are certain terms or phrases that the state deems to be inherently misleading such as “dealer cost,” “floor plan,” “inventory price,” “factory invoice,” “wholesale” or “at no profit.”
 Other terms, such as “guaranteed discount,” “guaranteed lowest prices” or “we will beat your best deal” are also not permitted.